flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/charts.md

 ## Pinned Charts

 Available charts can be pinned by clicking on the pin symbol.
-The pinned charts are then available in this tab and also in the charts widget on the Dashboard.
+The pinned charts are then available in this tab and also in the charts-widget on the Dashboard.

 <div style="position: relative;">
     <img src="/fbw-a32nx/assets/flypados3/pinned-charts.png" style="width: 100%; height: auto;" loading="lazy">